-The Bow and Arrow exercise is one of the Beginner level Strength exercises in the Exercise for Better Bones program.
+In this blog, I demonstrate the Bow and Arrow exercise.
+It is one of the Beginner level Strength exercises in the Exercise for Better Bones program and is designed to strengthen the upper and middle back muscles, as well as target the spine.

 Once the Theraband is in place, you may want to actually double and triple it around your hand and wrist.